 For spot cleaning furniture, shoes, jackets, or coats, I use cotton wash clothes.
 These are by far the most durable and can withstand repeated force.
 It’s amazing how much dirt you can remove with a good spot clean.
 There’s almost no need to go to the dry cleaners!

 By using the cleaning methods above, I’ve reduced my paper towel usage by about 80%.
 I only need to buy a roll of paper towels twice a year.
-When I run out, I challenge myself to see how long I can go without them (another blog post about that here).
+When I run out, I challenge myself to see how long I can go without them.
 They’re so easy to substitute that I wonder why I used so much before.

-- When my long hair gets on sinks or counter tops, it’s nearly impossible to round up and get in the garbage, because wet hair sticks to my fingers like glue.
-I’ll tear off a couple square inches of paper towel and target my rogue hairs.
+- Hair: When my long hair gets on sinks or counter tops, it’s nearly impossible to round it up because wet hair sticks to my fingers like glue.